Dallas Personal Injury Attorney

 Everything you’ve ever wanted to know about personal injury law, all in one place

-Injury law is easily the most misunderstood body of law in America today.
+Personal injury law is easily the most misunderstood body of law in America today.
 It’s easy to see why; just look at any of the cases where something seemingly unusual happens, and you won’t have to wonder why injury law leaves onlookers scratching their heads.

 For instance, why is it that if I sell you a gun and you go shoot someone, I can’t be held liable for that, but if a bar sells you enough beer and you go out and cause a car accident, they can be held liable for that?
 Doesn’t that illustrate a terrible inconsistency in the law?
 Doesn’t that mean that our civil justice system is broken?

 Not at all.
 In fact, there are very good reasons that those two scenarios would be treated differently under the law.
-To a lawyer (or a lay person who takes the time to familiarize himself with how the law actually works), it’s quite easy to see that the seeming contradictions illustrated above are not contradictions at all, it’s just that the circumstances are quite different.
+To a personal injury lawyer (or a lay person who takes the time to familiarize himself with how personal injury law actually works), it’s quite easy to see that the seeming contradictions illustrated above are not contradictions at all, it’s just that the circumstances are quite different.
 Different enough, in fact, to warrant two polar opposite outcomes yet still be fair, reasonable, and, most importantly, predictable.
-It’s just hard to recognize and appreciate the distinction between those two scenarios unless you have a good understanding of injury law.
+It’s just hard to recognize and appreciate the distinction between those two scenarios unless you have a good understanding of personal injury law.

-- You can literally read all of the written laws & study all of the precedent-setting court decisions, and then you’ll know on a case-by-case basis what the law says about a particular injury scenario.
+- You can literally read all of the written laws & study all of the precedent-setting court decisions, and then you’ll know on a case-by-case basis what the law says about a particular personal injury scenario.